 Absolutely!
 Allow your oatmeal to cool completely, cut it into squares and place pieces in a Ziploc bag or air tight, freezer-safe food storage container.
 Freeze for up to 3 months.

 Baked oatmeal will last for 3-4 days in the refrigerator.
-Allow it to cool completely and tightly cover your baking pan with plastic wrap/foil or transfer oatmeal to an airtight, food storage container.
+Allow it to cool completely and tightly cover your baking pan with plastic wrap or foil.
+You can also transfer leftover oatmeal to an airtight, food storage container.

 To reheat your baked oatmeal simply microwave squares for 30-90 seconds!
 You can also reheat it in the oven, if you prefer!
 Preheat to 350°F and line a baking sheet with foil.
 Place oatmeal on the lined sheet and bake for 15-20 minutes until warmed through.